ClickCease

 Target the Right Buyers in Ohio

 Young couples want something they can afford now and improve over time.
-Meanwhile, DIY enthusiasts actually prefer houses with projects built right in.
+Meanwhile, DIY enthusiasts prefer houses with projects built right in.

 You can find these buyers where they hang out online.
 Join local real estate investor Facebook groups and share your listing.
 Post on house-flipping forums and renovation communities.

-You can also list on websites that specialize in distressed properties.
+You can also list websites that specialize in distressed properties.
 These buyers won’t find you through traditional channels, so go where they’re already looking.

 Photography and Presentation Tips

 Don’t try to trick buyers with fancy filters or dramatic angles.
-Take honest photos that show what your house really looks like.
+Take honest photos that show what your house looks like.

-Buyers who want fixer-uppers appreciate transparency and will actually get excited about seeing a property’s true potential.
+Buyers who want fixer-uppers appreciate transparency and will get excited about seeing a property’s true potential.
 Always remember, good lighting and clean spaces look great even when they need updating.

 How to Negotiate Repairs and Manage Inspections